 The following is a list of all the materials that you will need to provide.
 We will not begin to consider your application until ALL the materials have been received.
 We are not always able to send you a letter indicating whether your application is complete or not; therefore, it is the responsibility of the applicant to ensure all their documents have been uploaded.

-Applicants to the M.Sc. program who obtained their undergraduate degree outside Canada can OPTIONALLY take the GRE general test and request the Educational Testing Service to report their scores directly to the School.
-Use the code 0935 to directly forward the test scores to McGill University from ETS.
+Applicants to the M.Sc. programs who obtained their undergraduate degree outside Canada can OPTIONALLY take the GRE general test.
+The Educational Testing Service (ETS) should directly forward the test scores to McGill University (code 0935).

 Applicants to the Ph.D. program are not required to take the GRE general test.
 However, we strongly suggest that applicants who obtained their Masters degree outside Canada take the GRE general test as it will be very helpful to the Ph.D.
 Committee in the evaluation process.
 This will be particularly useful for scholarship consideration.

 Canadian students (francophones or anglophones) do not need to take the test.